paulb/clojure-utilities/README.md

 **NOTE** Calling `(reload-ns)` when the system is set to auto-refresh will clear the current system.
 Auto-refresh behavior is undefined at this point, it may or may not still be running.

-It is suggested that you do not call `(reload-ns)` directly if auto-refresh is active.
+It is recommended that you do not call `(reload-ns)` directly if auto-refresh is active.

 ## Todo